sumurthy/notes/excelrest1-3rel.md

 * `showFilterButton`: Boolean; Indicates whether the filter buttons are visible at the top of each column header.
 Setting this is only allowed if the table contains a header row.

 ### New range functions
 * `columnsAfter`: Gets a certain number of columns to the right of the given range.
+It takes in an optional count parameter.
+In general, use a positive number to create a range outside the current range.
+You can also use a negative number to create a range within the current range.
+The default value is 1.
 * `columnsBefore`: Gets a certain number of columns to the left of the given range.
+It takes in an optional count parameter.
+In general, use a positive number to create a range outside the current range.
+You can also use a negative number to create a range within the current range.
+The default value is 1.
 * `resizedRange`: Gets a range object similar to the current range object, but with its bottom-right corner expanded (or contracted) by some number of rows and columns.
+It accepts two parameters: deltaRows: The number of rows by which to expand the bottom-right corner, relative to the current range.
+Use a positive number to expand the range, or a negative number to decrease it. `deltaColumns`: The number of columnsby which to expand the bottom-right corner, relative to the current range.
+Use a positive number to expand the range, or a negative number to decrease it.
 * `rowsAbove`: Gets a certain number of rows above a given range.
+It accepts an optional count parameter.
+It specifies the number of rows to include in the resulting range.
+In general, use a positive number to create a range outside the current range.
+You can also use a negative number to create a range within the current range.
+The default value is 1.
 * `rowsBelow`: Gets a certain number of rows below a given range.
+It accepts an optional count parameter.
+It specifies the number of rows to include in the resulting range.
+In general, use a positive number to create a range outside the current range.
+You can also use a negative number to create a range within the current range.
+The default value is 1.

+These new range APIs can be accessed using the syntax:
+`GET /{range-object}/{function-name}`.
+Example, `GET /workbook/workskeets/sheet1/usedRange/columnsAfter(count=2)`

+**Note:** As always, it is a good practice to include the `Workbook-Session-Id` header if you are doing more than isolated read operations.
+This will ensure that the resource you may have created and modified can be accessed in the follow-up API.

 What to learn more?
 Excellent!
 Visit https://dev.office.com/excel/rest, where you’ll find documentation and code samples to help you get started.
 It only takes a few lines of code to set up a basic integration using our to-do list sample.